Computer-Aided-Validation-Laboratory/pyvale/designspec/dic_engine_spec.md

 - A set of images of a calibration target moved through all degrees of freedom in the image space
 - Parameters for the calibration target including dot spacing, dot size and number of dots
 ### Example Workflow
+- Input the parameters of the calibration target including dot spacing and locations of the three dots used to find the plane of the target
+- Load a stack of images of the calibration target moved through all degrees of freedom with the field of view
+- Iterate through all of the images and perform dot detection to extract the grid of dots, locating the plane detection dots
+- Knowing the parameters of the calibration target and the orientation of the plane it is in solve for the unknown stereo calibration parameters by minimising the cost function over all calibration images
+- Return the residual for each calibration image and remove any images below a given threshold
+- Repeat the cost function minimisation with poor images removed
+- Save the calibration parameters to file or pass directly to the stereo DIC sub-module
 ### Outputs
 - A set of intrinsic and extrinsic calibration constants as a dataclass which can be passed directly to the stereo DIC sub module
 - The calibration residual